akmed772/dosvax/README.md

 ### Version History

+* Build 4481PS11 (2023/12/04)
+  - Add the PS/55 Monochrome Monitor mode (machine=svga_ps55mono).
+  - Add Font ROM dump utility (getfps5.com) for PS/55 machines and its loader for the emulator.
 * Build 4481PS10 (2023/11/28)
-  - Add a patch program (dcbpatch) for DOS J4.x/J5.x to run graphics applications built by IBM BASIC Interpreter or IBM BASIC Compiler.
+  - Add a patch program (dcbpatch.com) for DOS J4.0/J5.0 to run graphics applications built by IBM BASIC Interpreter or IBM BASIC Compiler.
 It changes a flag in the Display Configuration Block of DOS I/O workspace to disable IBM 5550's Graphics Support Functions that are not supported by DOSVAX.
   - Disable the input method (IME) to avoid disturbing keystrokes. (sdlmain.c)
 * Build 4481PS09 (2023/01/31)
   - Fix an issue that JEGA initialization has not been called since the Build 4467PS01.